Quick Take

 - Snakes

 As one might imagine, when daddy long legs cannot find the right insects to feast on, they turn on other arachnids and eat them instead.
-In terms of food competition, male daddy long legs often have the advantage over females because they grow quicker.
-When a larger spider living in proximity to others detects prey, it has a higher chance of successfully eating that prey compared to smaller spiders that do not want to become the next meal.
+In terms of food competition, male daddy long-legs often have the advantage over females because they grow more quickly.
+When a larger spider living in proximity to others detects prey, it has a higher chance of successfully eating that prey compared to smaller spiders.

 What Predators Eat Daddy Long Legs?